Federated Domain Generalization: A Survey: PRELIMINARIES

 \item[\textbf{Participating Clients:}] Participating clients are the devices or organizations that contribute their local data and computational resources to the FL training process.
 Participating clients perform local training on their data and share their model parameters with the central server for aggregation.

-\item[\textbf{End Users:}] End-users are the individuals or organizations that use the trained model to make predictions or decisions based on new or unseen domains.
+\item[\textbf{End Users:}] End-users, comprising individuals or organizations, utilize the trained model for predictions or decision-making in novel or previously unseen domains.
 End-users may include consumers, businesses, or government agencies that benefit from the insights generated by the model.
 Depending on the application requirements, the trained model may be deployed on a mobile device, a cloud server, or an edge device.

 \item[\textbf{Communication Channel:}] The communication channel is the medium used for transmitting the model weights between the central server and the participating clients.
 It can be a wireless or wired network connection and must be designed to ensure the privacy and security of the data transmitted between the parties involved. \end{description} Overall, an FL system involves multiple actors collaborating to train and deploy a machine-learning model.
 The success of an FL project depends on the effective coordination and communication between these actors, as well as the careful consideration of privacy, security, and performance concerns.